michelledlee/dog_social_app/README.md

 ## Instructions

-Users can post stories on befalf of their dogs.
+Users can post stories on behalf of their dogs.
 Other users who like the story will give it a like.
 Users can also search for some specific content they are interested in.